 Other uses include treatment of diabetes, leg ulcers, asthma, and pus accumulation (empyema).

+Serrapeptase is a natural chemical taken from the silkworm.
+Serrapeptase decreases inflammation and mucus in the body by breaking down specific proteins in the body.
 Serrapeptase is technically called Serratio Peptidase.
 Serrapeptase is a proteolytic enzyme, which means that it chops up or digests protein.
 It is produced by bacteria in the gut of silkworms and is used to digest their cocoons.
 However, when this enzyme is isolated and coated in the form of a tablet, it can block pain and act as an anti-inflammatory, like aspirin, ibuprofen and other nonsteroidal anti-inflammatory drugs (NSAIDs).Serrapeptase is thought to work in three ways:

 Take 1-3 capsules up to 3 times per day on an empty stomach with water or juice, or as directed by a healthcare professional.